-- 43. This Order implements the Central Valley Water Board's Basin Plan, which designates beneficial uses for surface water and groundwater and establishes water quality objectives (WQOs) necessary to preserve such beneficial uses.1 (Wat.
-Code, § 13241 et seq.) - 44.
-The State Water Board's Statement of Policy with Respect to Maintaining High Quality Waters in California, Resolution 68-16 (Antidegradation Policy) prohibits the Central Valley Water Board from authorizing degradation of "high quality waters" unless it is shown that such degradation: (1) will be consistent with the maximum benefit to the people of California; (2) will not unreasonably affect beneficial uses, or otherwise result in water quality less than as prescribed in applicable policies; and (3) is minimized through the discharger's best practicable treatment or control. - 45.
-Consistent with Title 27, this Order requires the Discharger to maintain the Facility to contain waste within WMUs, thereby preventing degradation of water quality.
-To the extent that there are releases from Facility WMUs, will be required to address such releases through a Corrective Action Program.
+- 47. The State Water Board's Statement of Policy with Respect to Maintaining High Quality Waters in California, Resolution 68-16 (Antidegradation Policy) prohibits the Central Valley Water Board from authorizing degradation of "high quality waters" unless it is shown that such degradation: (1) will be consistent with the maximum benefit to the people of California; (2) will not unreasonably affect beneficial uses, or otherwise result in water quality less than as prescribed in applicable policies; and (3) is minimized through the discharger's best practicable treatment or control. - 48.
+Consistent with Title 27, this Order requires the Discharger to maintain the Facility to contain waste within the WMU, thereby preventing degradation of water quality.
+To the extent that there are releases from the Facility's WMU, the Discharger will be required to address such releases through a Corrective Action Program.
 (See Title 27, §§ 20385, 20415, 20430.)
-Because this Order does not authorize any degradation in water quality, it complies with the Antidegradation Policy. - 46.
+Because this Order does not authorize any degradation in water quality, it complies with the Antidegradation Policy. - 49.
 For the purposes of California Code of Regulations, title 23 (Title 23), section 2200, the Facility has a threat-complexity rating of 2-B, where: - a.
-Threat Category "2" reflects waste discharges that can impair receiving water beneficial uses, cause short-term water quality objective violations, cause secondary drinking water standard violations, and cause nuisances; and b.
+Threat Category "2" reflects waste discharges that can impair receiving water beneficial uses, cause short-term water quality objective violations, cause secondary drinking water standard violations, and cause nuisances; and - b.
 Complexity Category "B" reflects any discharger not included in Category A, with either (1) physical, chemical or biological treatment systems (except for septic systems with subsurface disposal), or (2) any Class II or Class III WMUs.